26 Jul How Long Does Ecstasy Stay in Your System?

-Random drug screenings for employment or by order of a court are what typically have people concerned about how long ecstasy can be detected in the body.
-Keep in mind that even if it can’t be detected through one type of testing, such as urine, it may still be traced with another method.
+Random drug testing for employment or by order of a court are what typically have people concerned about how long ecstasy can be detected in the body.
+Keep in mind that even if it can’t be detected through one type of test, such as urine testing, it may still be traced with another method.

-Illicit substances like ecstasy can also be tested through a person’s saliva.
+Illicit drug substances like ecstasy can also be tested through a person’s saliva.
 These tests require a specific amount of saliva to sample for the presence of ecstasy.
 It can be detected in the system within 1.5 hours of ingestion for up to 10 hours.
-This test is most commonly performed by law enforcement officials for users who have been arrested for drugged driving or another type of drug-related crime.
+This saliva test is most commonly performed by law enforcement officials for users who have been arrested for driving under the influence of an illegal substance or another type of drug-related crime.

 Ecstasy can be detected in the blood for up to 12 to 24 hours after ingestion.
 It’s not likely there will be traces in the system through this type of testing after a full 24 hours.
 These tests are less common due to their invasive nature as well as the other types of testing more readily available and easier to conduct.

-The analysis of a hair sample can detect the presence of ecstasy for up to 90 days.
-Even when ecstasy does not immediately appear in the hair after ingestion, it remains for a much longer period of time than in urine.
+The analysis of the hair test sample can detect the presence of ecstasy for up to 90 days.
+Even when ecstasy does not immediately appear in the hair after ingestion, it remains for a much longer period of time than in urine testing.